Riley-March/Snipe-Club/README.md

 Snipe Club is an online multiplayer game inspired by "Agar.io", where players gather energy and destroy opponents by running into them.

+## 🚀 Snipe Club Live on Vercel

+We're excited to announce that Snipe Club is live on [Vercel](https://vercel.com)!
+However, please note that Vercel does not support Socket.IO out of the box.
+Due to this limitation, and to avoid incurring additional hosting costs, the live version of Snipe Club may experience issues related to real-time communication.

+We encourage you to run Snipe Club locally, following the installation instructions provided in this README, to enjoy the best multiplayer experience.
+Your understanding and support are much appreciated.
+Happy gaming!

 ## Table of Contents

 1. [Installation](#installation)